it-vecherka/jnoid/README.md

   zipWith: (others..., f)->
     Box.zipWith [@, others...], f
 ```
-Helpful would be to define boolean algebra over boxes:
+Helpful would be to define boolean algebra over boxes.
 ```coffeescript
   and: (others...)-> @zipWith others..., (a, b)-> a && b
   or: (others...)-> @zipWith others..., (a, b)-> a || b